jhuckaby/pixl-server-storage/README.md

 ## List Page Size

 List items are stored in groups called "pages", and each page can hold up to N items (the default is 50).
 The idea is, when you want to store or fetch multiple items at once, the storage engine only has to read / write a small amount of records.
-The downsize is, fetching or storing a single item requires the whole page to be loaded and saved, so it is definitely optimized for batch operations.
+The downside is, fetching or storing a single item requires the whole page to be loaded and saved, so it is definitely optimized for batch operations.

 You can configure how many items are allowed in each page, by changing the default [page size](#list_page_size) in your storage configuration, or setting it per list by passing an option to [listCreate()](#listcreate).